-Important: The "connectionString" argument is optional due to overloading of the methods on the DynamicsDriver class.
-If the connectionString is not passed in the by the rule engine, then it will be looked up from either the .NET config file based on the given environment.
+Important: The "connectionString" argument is optional due to overloading of the methods on the DynamicsDriver is not passed in the by the rule engine, then it will be looked up from either the .NET config file based on the given environment.
 A sample connection string that need to be defined in the irAuthor.exe.config XML is included below.
-For information on Dynamics connection string formatting, refer to https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect
+For information on

+Dynamics connection string formatting, refer to https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect.
+As a rule of thumb, it is generally not recommended to override the connection string in this manner as it can perpetuate difficult debugging scenarios and inadvertant dependencies.